FuturePreHistory/operational-incompleteness/essay.md

 This essay refers to this condition as:

-**Operational Incompleteness.**
+## Operational Incompleteness

 The framework extends ideas from:

-- computational irreducibility,
+- Computational irreducibility
-- Gödelian incompleteness,
+- Gödelian incompleteness
-- information theory,
+- Information theory
-- thermodynamic limits of computation,
+- Thermodynamic limits of computation
-- and observer-relative complexity.
+- Observer-relative complexity

 However, unlike classical incompleteness results, the present framework focuses on:

-> the relationship between a theory and a bounded observer class under physical resource constraints.
+> The relationship between a theory and a bounded observer class under physical resource constraints.

 ---

 # 2. Observer Classes and Verification Constraints

-We define an observer class \( O \) as a category of agents sharing approximately similar:
+We define an observer class $O$ as a category of agents sharing approximately similar:

-- channel capacity,
+- Channel capacity
-- computational architecture,
+- Computational architecture
-- energy budget,
+- Energy budget
-- memory persistence,
+- Memory persistence
-- and reproducibility capabilities.
+- Reproducibility capabilities

 Examples include:

-- biological humans,
+- Biological humans
-- bounded AGI systems,
+- Bounded AGI systems
-- distributed institutional observers,
+- Distributed institutional observers
-- or hypothetical ASI-level observers.
+- Hypothetical ASI-level observers

-For a bounded observer class \( O_h \), end-to-end verification ability is constrained by:
+For a bounded observer class $O_h$, end-to-end verification ability is constrained by:

-\[
+$$
-VerificationCost(O_h)
+\mathrm{VerificationCost}(O_h)
 =
-InformationFlowLimit
+\mathrm{InformationFlowLimit}
 +
-EnergyBudget
+\mathrm{EnergyBudget}
 +
-ReproducibilityCost
+\mathrm{ReproducibilityCost}
 +
-CompressionLoss
+\mathrm{CompressionLoss}
-\]
+$$

 This is not a strict dimensional equation, but a conceptual decomposition.

 Operational verification requires:

-1. acquiring information,
+1. Acquiring information
-2. compressing explanations,
+2. Compressing explanations
-3. reproducing evidence,
+3. Reproducing evidence
-4. validating outcomes,
+4. Validating outcomes
-5. and transmitting interpretable representations.
+5. Transmitting interpretable representations

 Each step consumes finite physical resources.